andrewlusk/Remember/README.md

             <li>Reminder notification date+time.</li>
         </ul>
     </li>
-    <li>Displays your enhanced folder tree as a table, allowing you to query (filter+sort) it by any combination of the
+    <li>Displays your enhanced folder tree as a table, allowing you to query (filter+sort) it by path and/or any combination of the
         above attributes.
     </li>
     <li>Saves and recalls your queries so you can easily retrieve, for example: